 Why Legacy Disposition Frameworks Fall Short

 For years, technology leaders have leaned on familiar application disposition models to bring order to sprawling portfolios.
-These frameworks were fine when infrastructure and applications followed a predictable philosophy of fixed timescales.
-During that time, asset portfolios were relatively stable, cloud platforms were emerging, and bulk replacement projects were the norm.
+These frameworks were fine when IT was mainly an order taker, and infrastructure and applications followed a predictable lifecycle.
+During that time, asset portfolios were relatively stable, cloud platforms were emerging, and large batch “transformation” projects were the norm.

-The reality is simple: older portfolio models were built for a different era.
+The reality is simple: Older portfolio models were built for a different era.
 They provide categories but not clarity.
 CIOs need something more actionable today.
-To meet that need, Forrester has developed REAP.
-Because nostalgia is not a strategy – having a modern application disposition framework designed not for what we used to have, but for the portfolios we have now and plan to acquire in the future, is critical.
+To meet that need, Forrester has developed “REAP, A Superior Application Disposition Matrix.”
+Nostalgia is not a strategy — having a modern application disposition framework designed not for what we used to have but for the portfolios we have now and plan to acquire in the future is critical.

 REAP Meets The Moment

-Old models are functionally blind to dealing with AI-readiness, data gravity, and technical debt.
+Old models are functionally blind to dealing with AI readiness, product discovery, and technical debt.
 Executives and business leaders are asking deeper questions about risk, value, and volatility that point-in-time traditional frameworks struggle to address.
 REAP seeks to answer those questions:

 Traditional/Static REAP/Dynamic